ditrit/leto-modelizer-ai-proxy/README.md

 ### Gemini API

-For Gemini, you need to create an account and get an API key, on this website: https://ai.google.dev/ Then you just need to add it in the `configuration.json` file, in the `ai-models` section.
+For Gemini, you need to create an account and get an API key, on this website: https://ai.google.dev/ Then you just need to add it in the `configuration`, in the `gemini` section of the Leto-Modelizer-Admin.

 ## How to launch the API using hypercorn